OpenSKIZZE

 Project Description

-The challenges of climate change make sustainable and climate-adapted planning and construction in cities unavoidable.
-However, despite existing research and modeling approaches, such as ZURES and KliMoPrax, there is a lack of widespread implementation of these findings in practical construction projects.
-The reasons lie in the complexity of the decision-making processes due to the many stakeholders involved, high time pressure, different local conditions, a lack of specialist knowledge and data in early process steps and high costs for expertise and software licenses.
+The challenges of climate change make sustainable and climate-adapted planning and construction in cities essential.
+However, despite existing research and modeling approaches, such as ZURES and KliMoPrax, there is a lack of widespread implementation of these findings into practical construction projects.
+The reasons for this lie in the complexity of decision-making processes due to the many stakeholders involved, high time pressure, varying local conditions, a partial lack of expertise and data in early process steps, and high costs for expertise and software licenses.

-As an open source AI assistant, OpenSKIZZE is intended to transfer the findings from climate models into concrete construction projects.
-This system is intended to involve all stakeholders in the process at an early stage and inform them about the effects of their decisions on the local urban climate.
-OpenSKIZZE uses AI-driven optimization algorithms and machine learning to determine the effects of urban planning and architectural decisions and measures on the climate and environment early in the planning and design process.
-OpenSKIZZE not only generates planning and design solutions, but also includes the visual preparation of the results in order to enable a common language between everyone involved.
-This enables effective coordination between different actors.
-The use of machine learning significantly reduces energy consumption by requiring fewer simulation processes (by three orders of magnitude).
+OpenSKIZZE is intended to serve as an open-source AI assistant that transfers insights from climate models into concrete building projects.
+This system aims to involve all stakeholders early in the process and educate them on the impacts of their decisions on the local urban climate.
+OpenSKIZZE utilizes AI-driven optimization algorithms and machine learning to determine the effects of urban planning and architectural decisions on the climate and environment early in the planning and design phase.
+OpenSKIZZE does not only generate planning and design solutions; it also includes the visual preparation of results to enable a "common language" among all participants.
+This facilitates effective coordination between various actors.
+Through the use of machine learning, energy consumption is significantly reduced by requiring fewer simulation processes (by three orders of magnitude).

-OpenSKIZZE is being evaluated on two specific construction projects by the Montagstiftung Urbane Räume gAG and Neuer Stadtgärtnerei e.V. in Bonn.
-The partners provide specialist knowledge, process knowledge and requirements analyses.
-The database has already been made available by the city of Bonn.
-The construction projects are taking place on the site of the old city gardening center in Bonn, which is located in a cold air inflow corridor.
-The aim is to design the development in such a way that cold air flow and heat radiation through the development are optimized in order to reduce the heat load in the residential development adjacent to the north, which is located in an urban heat island.
-It has been proven in various studies that reducing the UHI temperature leads to significant energy cost savings and a reduction in CO2 emissions.
+OpenSKIZZE is being evaluated on two specific construction projects by the Montag Stiftung Urbane Räume gAG and Neuer Stadtgärtnerei e.V. in Bonn.
+The partners provide expertise, process knowledge, and requirements analyses.
+The database has already been provided by the City of Bonn.
+The construction projects are located on the site of the old city nursery (Alte Stadtgärtnerei) in Bonn, which sits in a cold air inflow corridor.
+The goal is to design the development in such a way that cold air flow and heat radiation are optimized by the buildings to reduce the heat load in the adjacent residential area to the north, which is located in an Urban Heat Island (UHI).
+Various studies have proven that a reduction in UHI temperature leads to significant energy cost savings and a reduction in CO2 emissions.

-The tools developed within this project will be freely accessible and therefore have a multiplier effect for future applications.
-The application asks not only to assess the direct CO2 savings, but also to take future potential into account.
+The tools developed within the framework of this project will be freely accessible and will therefore have a multiplier effect for future applications.
+The application requests that the evaluation not only assess direct CO2 savings but also take future potential into account.

 Sponsors